History of Monday Night Football: Cosell, Gifford, Meredith, and Tarkenton

 Meredith returned to the ABC booth in 1977, but seemed to lack the enthusiasm that had marked his first stint from 1970 to 1973.
 While the NFL moved to a 16-week schedule in 1978, Meredith was contractually obligated to work only 14 games, leaving Cosell and Gifford to work games as a duo or with newly retired Fran Tarkenton beginning in 1979.

 From 1978 to 1986, ABC also aired occasional NFL games on Thursday and Sunday nights.
 Each of these telecasts would be billed by the network as a "Special Thursday/Sunday Night Edition of Monday Night Football".

+Cosell and Monday Night Football were so influential in popular culture that an ABC Sports executive proposed a Saturday morning cartoon based on the show.
+The executive met with Cosell, who refused: "I am the biggest name in show business today.
+And you want to make a cartoon character out of me?"

-One of the more somber contests in the run of the series came on November 27, 1978 when the San Francisco 49ers hosted the Pittsburgh Steelers.
+One of the more somber contests in the run of the series came on November 27, 1978, when the San Francisco 49ers hosted the Pittsburgh Steelers.
 Earlier in the day, San Francisco mayor George Moscone and City Supervisor Harvey Milk had been murdered at City Hall.
 Despite the complaints that followed, the NFL chose to play the game, a decision that mirrored the league's decision to play its scheduled games during the weekend following the assassination of President John F. Kennedy 15 years earlier.

 The opening contest of the 1979 season saw a poignant moment as former New England Patriots wide receiver Darryl Stingley was introduced to a sellout crowd at the Patriots' Schaefer Stadium.
 Stingley had been paralyzed in a preseason game the year before and was making his first visit to the stadium since the accident.